touchlab/xcode-kotlin/README.md

 ### Sources

 Setting up the Plugin has been an amalgam of various source projects, as Xcode "Plugins" are undocumented.
-The most significant piece, the language color file, came from other color files shipped with Xcode.
+The most significant piece, the language color file came from other color files shipped with Xcode.
 Xcode plugin file from [GraphQL](https://github.com/apollographql/xcode-graphql/blob/master/GraphQL.ideplugin/Contents/Resources/GraphQL.xcplugindata)

 LLDB formatting originally comes from the Kotlin/Native project, source [konan_lldb.py](https://github.com/JetBrains/kotlin-native/blob/dbb162a4b523071f31913e888e212df344a1b61e/llvmDebugInfoC/src/scripts/konan_lldb.py), although the way data is grabbed has been heavily modified to better support an interactive debugger.

 ## Possible Future Stuff